🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 Signs of Labor

-Labor is like a creeper in the night….
+Labor is sort of like a creeper in the night….

 Labor usually comes on quite slowly.
-Especially if you’re due and waiting for it (preterm contractions might be more “boom” because you’re not sitting around constantly wondering when you’re going to pop).
+Especially if you’re close to your due date and waiting for it (preterm labor contractions might be more “boom” because you’re not sitting around constantly wondering when you’re going to pop).
 You’ll feel some back pain.
 You’ll feel like you’re going to start your period, and then the cramps will come on.
 It may then regress back to just back pain.
 It comes and goes.
 It may also really just go after this point.

 Keep in mind that labor may start and stop.
 Totally normal, all part of the process!